How Thermoset Plastic Composites Change The Game In Semiconductors

 Other Uses for Thermoset Plastic Composites in Semiconductor Manufacturing

-Thermoset plastics are also used in other critical semiconductor manufacturing equipment and materials.
+Thermoset plastics are used in other critical semiconductor manufacturing equipment and materials.
 They’re used in end-of-line filters, which trap particulate matter and prevent contamination in the manufacturing environment.
 They’re also used in water-wash systems, which clean chemical processing equipment after each use.
-They’re also used in wafer handling equipment, like wafer carriers, load locks, and wafer baskets.
+Plastic composites are utilized in wafer handling equipment, like wafer carriers, load locks, and wafer baskets.
 They’re even used in the trays that hold the wafers in these processing tools.

 Other thermoset composites used in semiconductor manufacturing